YewFence/email-explorer/README.md

 - **🔍 Search**: Find emails quickly with full-text search across all your mailboxes.
 - **📧 Contacts**: Manage your contacts with an integrated address book.
 - **⚡ Serverless Architecture**: Each mailbox is its own Durable Object for optimal performance and isolation.
+- **🗜️ Bulk Export**: Download single email or all emails in a folder as a ZIP archive for easy backup and transfer.

 ## Prerequisites